 Beyond those basics, banks and merchant service providers have some leeway regarding which businesses they categorize as high-risk and which ones they don’t.
 There are no federal regulations to standardize the process.

-Even if you don’t fall into a high-risk industry, your business can still be considered high-risk if you have a high chargeback rate, use certain sales or marketing practices, or if you, as the business owner, have a poor personal credit rating.
+Even if you don’t fall into a high-risk industry, your business can still be considered high-risk if you have a high chargeback ratio, use certain sales or marketing practices, or if you, as the business owner, have a poor personal credit rating.

 Payment processors can decide how they treat a high-risk merchant.
 Some refuse to accept any high-risk merchants at all.
 Others may work with high-risk businesses, but charge them costly fees to compensate for the risk.
 A third, highly skilled group specializes in high-risk merchant accounts and those that have been turned down by other providers.